Support Policy for Sysdig Agent

 Vulnerabilities

 Sysdig takes security seriously and strives to ensure that our products and services are secure and protected from vulnerabilities.
-As part of our security measures, Sysdig has implemented a vulnerability management policy to address and fix vulnerabilities that are detected with Sysdig Agent in a timely manner.
+As part of our security measures, Sysdig has implemented a vulnerability management policy to address and fix vulnerabilities that are detected with Sysdig Agent promptly.

 Remediation Timeframe